ThinamXx/Meta-llama/README.md

 ✅ Understand & implement the concept of multi-head attention.
 ✅ Understand & implement the concept of layer normalization.
 ✅ Understand the concept of masked multi-head attention & softmax layer.
+☑️ Understand the concept of RMSNorm and difference with LayerNorm.
 ☑️ Understand and implement the rotatory positional encoding.
 ☑️ Understand and implement grouped query attention from scratch.
 ☑️ Understand and implement the concept of KV cache.